Noemí Di Benedetto: Career

 In 1963, she was awarded a fellowship with Argentine National Endowment for the Arts.

 In 1964, Di Benedetto worked on a series of objects built from defunct drawers, which looked like the remains of an unknown disaster.
 The objects were almost completely consumed by fire, appearing as tragic and convulsed containers.

 In 1980, she returned to painting.
-Di Benedetto passed away in 2010 in Buenos Aires.
+Di Benedetto died in 2010 in Buenos Aires.

 Works by Di Benedetto are in the collection of the Buenos Aires Museum of Modern Art. and the Museo Nacional de Bellas Artes.

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.